 - Foods containing flavonoids like apples, celery, cranberries (including cranberry juice), onions, garlic, and tea may stop the growth of H. pylori.

 - Avoid high-fat foods.
 In animal studies, high-fat foods increase inflammation in the stomach lining.

 If you have H. pylori, you will probably be prescribed three medications.
-Doctors commonly use "triple therapy," to treat H. pylori-related gastritis and ulcers, including a proton pump inhibitor to reduce acid production and 2 antibiotics.
+Doctors commonly use "triple therapy," to treat H. pylori-related gastritis and ulcers, including a proton pump inhibitor to reduce acid production and two antibiotics.
 Bismuth salicylate (Pepto Bismol) may be used instead of the second antibiotic.
 This drug, available over the counter, coats and soothes the stomach, protecting it from the damaging effects of acid.

 Some of the same drugs used for non-H. pylori gastritis as are used for symptoms (like indigestion) due to ulcers:

 Available over the counter, they may relieve heartburn or indigestion but will not treat an ulcer.
 Antacids may block medications from being absorbed and thereby decrease the medicine's effectiveness.
 Doctors recommend taking antacids at least 1 hour before or 2 hours after taking medications.
 Ask your pharmacist or doctor for more information.
 Antacids include:

 - Aluminum hydroxide (Amphojel, AlternaGEL)